-3.1 For the Emission Point AA-100 (Facility-Wide), the permittee shall not cause or allow the discharge into the ambient air from any point source any air contaminant of such opacity to obscure an observer's view to a degree of forty (40) percent.
+3.1 For the Emission Point AA-000 (Facility-Wide), the permittee shall not cause or allow the discharge of any air contaminant of such opacity into the ambient air from a point source as to obscure an observer's view to a degree of forty (40) percent.
 This shall not apply to vision obscuration caused by uncombined water droplets.